milesdwilliams15/milesdwilliams15.github.io/_posts/2023-05-08-interactions.md

 Simple interaction plots will suffice.
 The first below shows how the marginal effect of X changes given Z. The x-axis shows values of X, the y-axis shows predicted values of Y. Blue shows the effect of X when Z = 1 and red when Z = 0.
-The results look just like the classic interaction term example.
-When Z = 0, X has no effect, but when Z = 1, X has a positive and statistically significant effect.
+Clearly, when Z = 0, X has no effect, but when Z = 1, X has a positive and statistically significant effect.

 ``` r
 library(sjPlot)